UnitedEffects/ueauth/README.md

 * Permissions
     * finish all jwt checks required for OIDC
+        * make sure client used was the client associated to the group
         * When id_token has sub????
         * when not a jwt???
+* cleanup
+    * swagger & status code cleanup
+        * Add oidc endpoints to swagger
     * work through access middleware and get it working correctly for all endpoints
         * ensure endpoints using middleware correctly - do some negative tests
-* Add Associated client to group creation
 * go feature by feature on the options...
     * keys jwks?
 Is this as simple as it seems?
     * different grant types - with/without confirmation